-We are developing CAR T therapies for hematologic malignancies in partnership with COH targeting CD123 (MB-102) and CS1 (MB-104) and with Fred Hutch targeting CD20 (MB-106).
-A Phase 1 clinical trials sponsored by COH for MB-102 has completed enrollment and Phase 1 clinical trials sponsored by COH for MB-104 and by Fred Hutch for MB-106 are underway.
-In the third quarter of 2019 the FDA approved our IND application to initiate a multi-center Phase 1/2 clinical trial of MB-102, and our clinical trial began enrollment in 2020 for the treatment of patients with blastic plasmacytoid dendritic cell neoplasm.
-In May 2021, the FDA approved our IND application to initiate a multi-center Phase 1/2 clinical trial of MB-106, and we expect to begin the treatment of patients with non-Hodgkin lymphoma and chronic lymphocytic leukemia in the second quarter of 2022.
-We plan to file an IND for a multicenter Phase 1/2 trial for MB-104 for the treatment of patients with multiple myeloma once COH has established a safe and effective dose.
+We are developing autologous CAR T therapies for hematologic malignancies in partnership with COH targeting CD123 (MB-102) and CS1 (MB-104) and with Fred Hutch targeting CD20 (MB-106).
+A Phase 1 clinical trial sponsored by COH for MB-102 has completed enrollment and Phase 1 clinical trials sponsored by COH for MB-104 and by Fred Hutch for MB-106 are underway.
+In the third quarter of 2019 the FDA approved our IND application to initiate a multicenter Phase 1/2 clinical trial of MB-102, and our clinical trial began enrollment in 2020 for the treatment of patients with blastic plasmacytoid dendritic cell neoplasm ("BPDCN").
+In May 2021, the FDA approved our IND application to initiate a multicenter Phase 1/2 clinical trial of MB-106.
+The first patient was enrolled in July 2022.
+In June 2022, the FDA granted Orphan Drug Designation to MB-106 for the treatment Waldenstrom macroglobulinemia, a rare type of B-cell non-Hodgkin lymphoma.